iolla-net/Fitrgrid/README.md

 ##  Compatibility
 Fitrgrid works well in all HTML5 compatible web browsers.

-Add Moderniser and Fitrgrid should work all the way back to (dare I even utter it) IE7.
+Add Modernizr and Fitrgrid should work all the way back to (dare I even utter it) IE7.